ioBroker/ioBroker.s7/README.md

 ## English
-The Siemens S7 adapter is based on Snap7, with Snap7 when the S7 adapter is also installed and the actual S7 communication between ioBroker and the S7 is organized via TCP / IP.
+The Siemens S7 adapter is based on Snap7, with Snap7 when the S7 adapter is also installed, and the actual S7 communication between ioBroker and the S7 is organized via TCP / IP.

 It is therefore necessary that the S7 has an Ethernet interface (integrated in the CPU or as a separate CP) and can communicate via TCP / IP with the hardware on which ioBroker is running.